hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

     ggtitle("Fraction of reads in peaks")
 ```

-Our samples have FRiPs in line with what we might expect for broad histone marks, and they are fairly consistent.
+Our samples have FRiPs in line with what we might expect for narrow histone marks, and they are fairly consistent.

 <p align="center">
 <img src="../img/frips.png"  width="800">